 Interim discussion: Moderator analyses

 Next to the main goal of this paper, which was to evaluate the development of infants’ sensitivity to mispronunciations, we also investigated the more nuanced questions often posed in studies investigating infants’ mispronunciation sensitivity.
 We identified five additional manipulations often present in mispronunciation sensitivity studies and investigated the how those manipulations modulated mispronunciation sensitivity and whether this changed with infant age.
-Furthermore, considering the lack of developmental change found in our main analysis, we evaluted whether these additional manipulations were disproportionatly conducted with children of different ages, to assess whether older infants recieve more difficult tasks than younger infants.
+Furthermore, considering the lack of developmental change found in our main analysis, we evaluated whether these additional manipulations were disproportionately conducted with children of different ages, to assess whether older infants receive more difficult tasks than younger infants.

 To briefly summarize, mispronunciation sensitivity was modulated overall by the size of the mispronunciation tested, whether target-distractor pairs shared phonological overlap, and the position of the mispronunciation.
 Neither distractor familiarity (familiar, unfamiliar) or type of mispronunciation (consonant, vowel) were found to impact mispronunciation sensitivity.
 The developmental trajectory of mispronunciation sensitivity was influenced by type of mispronunciation and overlap between the target and distractor labels, but mispronunciation size, mispronunciation position, and distractor familiarity were found to have no influence.
 Finally, in some cases there was evidence that older and younger infants were given experimental manipulations that may have rendered the experimental task more or less difficult.
 In one instance, younger infants were given a more difficult task, mispronunciations on the medial position, which is unlikely to contribute to the lack of developmental effects in our main analysis.
 Yet, his was not always the case; in a different instance, older children were more likely to be given target-distractor pairs that overlapped on their onset phoneme, a situation in which it is more difficult to detect a mispronunciation and may have bearing on our main developmental results.
 We return to these findings in the General Discussion.